Apple Health is a place where you can store and track all of your health and fitness data in one place.

-We've broken down how you can connect Strava to Apple Health for instance to give you example how it can look.
+We've broken down how you can connect Strava to Apple Health for instance to give you an example of how it can look.

-In the specific app page in Health, there's also a little Data button.
+There's also a little Data button on the specific app page in Health.
 If you tap that, you'll be whisked off to a screen that breaks down the data you've gained from that app.
 Here, you'll be able to delete any data you believe to be erroneous.